fwenzel/fredericiana/site/_posts/2013-01-08-the-promise.md

 [mw-intention]: http://www.merriam-webster.com/dictionary/intention
 **3 a: what one intends to do or bring about**<br>**b: the object for which a prayer, mass, or pious act is offered**

-I am planning on [blogging at least once a week in 2013][challenge].
+I am planning on [blogging about once a week in 2013][challenge].
 In this context, this is one of my first-ever attempts at *writing [fiction][fiction]*.
 Let me know what you think of the story in the comments, but keep that in mind :)

 [fiction]: /tag/fiction/